Street-Legal (album): Background

 Though the sessions lasted only four days, they were plagued with issues stemming from recording in a makeshift rehearsal space instead of a studio.
-"The biggest problem ... was how it was recorded," recalls Mansfield, "with Bob getting impatient with the engineering assistants ... baffling and checking levels and getting sounds in sync ... and the recording crew just having to scramble to get mikes into place and get something on tape, while we were playing the thing the few times we were gonna play it.
+"The biggest problem ... was how it was recorded," recalls Mansfield, "with Bob getting impatient with the engineering assistants ... baffling and checking levels and getting sounds in sync ... and the recording crew just having to scramble to get mics into place and get something on tape, while we were playing the thing the few times we were gonna play it.
 It really was sort of like Bob Dylan meets Phil Spector in the best way ... as if it had [just] been recorded so the instruments sounded full and well-blended."

 Outtakes

 Unlike previous albums, the outtakes for Street-Legal are few in number.
 Only three additional songs were recorded for the album, of which none have seen release.
 There are two takes of "Stop Now", sounding very much like an additional Street-Legal song, in circulation.
-The Searchers would record "Coming From The Heart (The Road Is Long)" and Eric Clapton would release "Walk Out In the Rain" on his album Backless, which also included another song written at this time, "If I Don't Be There By Morning".
+The Searchers recorded "Coming From The Heart (The Road Is Long)" and Eric Clapton released "Walk Out In the Rain" on his album Backless, which also included another song written at this time, "If I Don't Be There By Morning".